 At least 45 SH must be earned in residence at Pfeiffer University.
 Work in residence must include at least 1/2 of the number of semester hours required in the major.
-An exception to this rule is the IDS program which only requires 30 semester hours in residence.
+An exception to this rule is the RN to BSN program which only requires 30 semester hours in residence.